Automation API

 | Value type | Must be strings or numbers |

-Using Custom Data in Workflows
+Using Custom Data in an Automation

 - Email nodes: Use